automainint/laplace/README.md

 Vertical scalability requires parallelism on the local instance and lockstep networking.
 Lockstep systems require a totally deterministic engine.
 In addition, extensibility is a useful feature.

-Laplace is an interactive multimedia framework that provides the deterministic and extensible engine with concurrency support and lockstep synchronization.
+Laplace is an interactive multimedia framework that provides a deterministic and extensible engine with concurrency support and lockstep synchronization.

 Official repository: [GitHub][laplace-link]